 The Vøringsfossen Waterfall has a vertical drop of 145 meters and a total drop of 182 meters.
-The Måbødalen Valley and Vøringsfossen Waterfall are two tourist attractions visible from the road.
-You can drive to the view points and see the Vøringsfossen Waterfall from above.
-Park the car at the parking lot on the south side of Fossli Hotel.
+The hike back from the suspension bridge is on the same scenic trail as you came.

 A new viewing platform and a viewing bridge above the Vøringsfossen Waterfall has been constructed in conjunction with the Hardangervidda National Tourist Route.
 There is a short walk to both of those viewpoints from the parking lot.

-Season: June – September, depending on temperature and snow.
-NOTE!
-You should never walk on the viewing platforms and the bridge if there are snow and ice, this is not safe!
+SEASON – June – September, depending on temperature and snow.
+NOTE – You should never walk on the viewing platforms and the bridge if there are snow and ice, this is not safe!